quarkly/widgets-help/en/button.md

+# Button

 ## 📖 Detailed overview

-The Primitive Box is a universal container
+A simple button for sending a form#
-In the properties, you can choose in what kind of element Box will be displayed on the published site.
+In the properties, you can choose in what kind of tag the button will be displayed on the published site.
+You can also set the "disabled" state in the properties.

 ## ⚙️ Usage